 An analogy of cookies could be a restaurant with numbered tables.
 The appropriate food (content) is delivered to each table (user) based off a table number (cookie).
 It is possible for each table to receive individual treatment due to the unique table number.
 This unique table number does mean however that the restaurant staff can track the entire order history of a table and deduce other things such as whether the table may want dessert.

 The analogy above highlights both the functionality advantages and potentially negative privacy impacts cookies can have.
-An online shop can save items in a basket for you to purchase all at once thanks to a cookie, but this same technology is also used by social media sites such as Facebook and [link to affiliate marketing article]affiliate marketing networks to track what websites you visit and then target you with relevant advertising based off your browsing interests.
-Because this data is tied to your cookie on your device, this makes this data personally identifiable and subject to [link to GDPR Article] legislation.
+An online shop can save items in a basket for you to purchase all at once thanks to a cookie, but this same technology is also used by social media sites such as Facebook and affiliate marketing networks to track what websites you visit and then target you with relevant advertising based off your browsing interests.
+Because this data is tied to your cookie on your device, this makes this data personally identifiable and subject to legislation.

 Do you accept cookies?